GoogleCloudPlatform/cloud-shell-tutorials/cloud-console-tutorials/recommender_platform/unattended_project_recommender.md

 This tutorial takes you through the following steps:

-- Setup
+- Setup of your environment
-- Check for a recommendation in a single project
+- Checking for a recommendation in a single project
-- Check for recommendations for all projects in a Folder/Organization
+- Checking for recommendations for all projects in a Folder/Organization

-Click the **Start** button below to get going.
+To get started with this tutorial and find unattended projects, click **Start** .

 ## Setup

-### Log in
+### Sign in

 You need to authenticate to `gcloud` to be able to complete the tutorial.

-Paste the following command into your Cloud Shell and go through the login flow:
+Paste the following command into your Cloud Shell and go through the sign in flow:

 ```bash
 gcloud auth login